davibc90/cloudwalk_agents_swarm_challenge/README.md

 **Secretary Agent Tools Test**
-- Checking availability for booking new appointments (get_appointments tool)
+- Checking availability before booking an online appointment with a customer success speacialist
 ```powershell
 # first moment, it will be routed to customer service agent
 # After retrieving user info, it will be routed to secretary agent